UVADS/orientation-technical/msds-residential/README.md

 ## For when you want to kick back and watch some content
 * This playlist will help you to get to know Professor Alonzi and computer hardware better.
 It is a little dated, but still relevant. ([link](https://www.youtube.com/watch?v=X1ZfpZ3HSwI&list=PLc0No4e8MMEPztUFVdtazgWi7L7pWakfO&index=1))
 * This playlist provides perspectives from outside of UVA on principles we consider fundamental to Data Science. ([link](https://www.youtube.com/watch?v=Sm5xF-UYgdg&list=PLc0No4e8MMEPagWbHNrEIXx6nuWg7xFdq))
+* This playlist is for learning some math, but in a laid back, fun way. ([link](https://youtube.com/playlist?list=PLc0No4e8MMEOIeVQU5wUCI6571YpjbVD9))

 ## How to submit feedback
 I love getting feedback.
 Here is the preferred way to submit it.